mvanthoor/rustic-book/src/appendix/bitwise_operations.md

 returns 0 if both bits are not set.
 This can be used to turn bits in a set from 0 to one.

 > Note: Bit-sets in a chess engine are mostly 64-bits.
-If wwe are setting
+If we are setting
 > or checking for example the bit at location 59 in a set, we would use
 > this notation:
 >